-This printing is exactly same as stamp printing on piece of paper here we use wooden block with various design uniformly press on different fabrics and after that this type of short kurti finishes in last form.
-These designs look good but not as perfect as machine printing and also time consuming.
+This printing is exactly same as stamp printing on a piece of paper here we use a wooden block with various design uniformly press on different fabrics and after that this type of short kurti finishes in the last form.
+These designs look good but not as perfect as machine printing and also a time-consuming process.

-This printing is done with cardboard or metal block, First the design cut on card board or metal and after that the color apply on it and that block press on fabrics to get the require design ,again this printing style is also time consuming.
+This printing is done with cardboard or metal block, First, the design cut on card board or metal and after that the color applied on it and that block press on fabrics to get the required design, again this printing style is also time-consuming.

 The designs are made on wooden screen with hand and then applied on silk to give it a final touch.
 This method is done with automatic machine nowadays.

-In recent days kurtis made with many types of machine printing work like Pigment, photo, transfer, flock and many more.
-Moreover the traditional embroidery work, glass work, zardoshi work also have been applied on short kurtis to attract young girls.
+In recent days kurtis made with many types of machine printing work like Pigment, photo, transfer, flock and much more.
+Moreover, the traditional embroidery work, glass work, zardozi work also have been applied on short kurtis to attract young girls.